kyessenov/semeru/README.md

 launches jEdit in full-collection mode (`false`) and stores the trace data into `jedit_test` trace database.

 To record a demo trace, pass `true` to the script.
-Then use `manage.sh` to communicate with the injected instrumented agent over a network socket.
+Then use `manage.sh` to communicate with the injected instrumentation agent over a network socket.